linusjf/Binaries/CONVENTIONS.md

 - It should be possible for someone else to learn how to use your program or\
   to use a function in your library by reading the comments (and self-help,\
   if provided) without reading the code.
-- All function header comments should describe the intended API behaviour using
+- All function header comments should describe the intended API behaviour. \
-  \ Description of the function includes Globals: List of global variables used\
+- Description of the function includes\
+  `Globals: List of global variables used and modified`\
-  and modified.
-Arguments: Arguments taken.
-Outputs: Output to STDOUT or STDERR.\
+  `Arguments: Arguments taken`,`Outputs: Output to STDOUT or STDERR`\
-  Returns: Returned values other than the default exit status of the last command run.
+   `Returns: Returned values other than the default exit status of last command`.
 - Comment tricky, non-obvious, interesting or important parts of your code.
 - Use TODO comments for code that is temporary, a short-term solution, or \
   good-enough but not perfect.